Speed up the conveyancing process - how to take control

 Email and scan documents

 From the solicitor's initial notification of instruction to the actual contract of sale, there are several documents throughout the process that you must sign.
 Don't wait for paper copies to arrive in the post.
-Ask for all docs to be emailed to you, so you can print them out yourself the same day.
+Ask for all docs to be emailed to you so that you can print them out yourself the same day.

 Unless your solicitor absolutely needs a hard copy to proceed, you should also be able to sign and return the scanned document by email.
 Again, this can cut days off the process.